viniciusdiogo/AEM-gulp-sass-workflow/README.md

 AEM-gulp-sass-workflow
 ======================

 A workflow for front end development for users of Adobe Experience Manager aka Adobe CQ using gulpjs.
+Warning: this requires a decent amount of gulp knowledge.
+But its worth it.

 Use this to do tools for working with AEM's front end tasks.
 This app does the following tasks: